Sharing screen time and digital technology with children: why it’s good

 - Talk about what’s happening and explain things that might not be obvious.
 Encourage a response from your child – for example, ‘Why do you think Big Bird did that?’ or ‘What did you like best?’

-Adapting shared screen time for children of different ages
+Adapting shared screen time for children of different ages or children with diverse abilities

 It’s important for you to be there to talk with your younger child about what they’re watching.
 This is because your child is still learning the difference between reality and fantasy.